apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/recap_extraction_basics.md

 ---

 We finished off the [first section](../data_extraction/index.md) of the _Web Scraping for Beginners_ course by creating a simple web scraper in Node.js.
-The scraper collected all the on-sale products from [our demo webstore](https://demo-webstore.apify.org/search/on-sale).
+The scraper collected all the on-sale products from [Warehouse store](https://warehouse-theme-metal.myshopify.com/collections/sales).
 Let's see the code with some comments added.

 ```js
 // First, we imported all the libraries we needed to